Answer a few simple questions to make your document in minutes

 The specifications and restrictions vary in each state; however, in New York, your Power of Attorney will need to be signed by two witnesses.
 The witnesses to your document cannot include the person who signed the PoA on your behalf (if applicable).
 As a basic standard, your witness(es) should be over 18 years old, and no witness should simultaneously be designated as your PoA agent.

-See New York Healthcare Power of Attorney law: PBH, Chapter 45, Article 29-C
+See New York Medical/Healthcare Power of Attorney law: PBH, Chapter 45, Article 29-C